doctrine/dbal/UPGRADE.md

 # Upgrade to 2.10

-## MINOR BC BREAK: escaped default values
+## MINOR BC BREAK: Default values are no longer handled as SQL expressions

-Default values will be automatically escaped.
-So default values must now be specified non-escaped.
+They are converted to SQL literals (e.g. escaped).
+Clients must now specify default values in their initial form, not in the form of an SQL literal (e.g. escaped).

 Before: